What are we doing to keep you safe?

 - No, a face shield must be accompanied by a face mask since a face shield is primarily used for eye protection for the person wearing it.
 At this time, it is not known what level of protection a face shield provides to people nearby from the spray of respiratory droplets from the wearer.
-There is currently not enough evidence to support the effectiveness of face shields for source control.
-Therefore, the CDC does not currently recommend the use of face shields as a substitute for masks. (source: CDC Face Cover Guidance)
+There is currently not enough evidence to support the effectiveness of face shields, therefore, the CDC does not recommend use of face shields as a substitute for masks. (source: CDC Face Cover Guidance)

 - “Face shield” means a clear plastic shield that covers the forehead, extends below the chin, and wraps around the sides of the face.
-A face covering must be worn with a face shield
+A face mask must still be worn even with a face shield.